 The Technivorm has a clever little electro-mechanical safety switch that will stop brewing if the carafe is not in the right place, located down near the base.
 If using a 3rd party carafe, you may need to fashion a little something (like a little piece of foam, etc.) around the base of the carafe, so that it properly engages the switch.

-Neither of these units have a way to control the temperature.
+Neither of these units has a way to control the temperature.
 I have some old data from the Technivorm, and the water temps measured directly in the basket were right around 200F-202F (93C-94C).
-The Bonavita measures in right around 201F-202F (94C).
-These are in line with SCAA standards, result in a great cup, and is one less thing for you to worry about.
+The Bonavita measures right around 201F-202F (94C).
+These are in line with SCAA standards, result in a great cup, and are one less thing for you to worry about.

-Because I no longer own the Technivorm, I could not do a side by side taste test, but you don’t forget years of drinking coffee from a single machine too easily.
-Both produced excellent, and dare I say, comparable cups.
-About the only thing you need to do is dial-in the grind; everything else is common sense: good water, freshly roasted beans, and a pre-heated carafe.
+Because I no longer own the Technivorm, I could not do a side-by-side taste test, but you don’t forget years of drinking coffee from a single machine too easily.
+Both produced excellently, and dare I say, comparable cups.
+About the only thing you need to do is dial in the grind; everything else is common sense: good water, freshly roasted beans, and a pre-heated carafe.

 Some Differences to Consider

 - The Bonavita is half the cost of the Technivorm ($150 vs $300).